Chu Kheng Lim v Minister: Judgement

 Unanimously, the High Court found that sections 54K and 54L of the amendment to the Migration Act were valid under the Constitution.
 This meant that the detainment of the plaintiffs was constitutionally valid.

 A majority (Mason CJ, Toohey and McHugh JJ in dissent) also found that section 54R was constitutionally invalid because it attempted to prevent a court from ordering the release of a "designated person", even when their detainment was unlawful.
 The majority held this was invalid, as it breached the courts' constitutionally-defined judicial powers.
 Mason CJ did agree that, at face value, this section was unconstitutional, but believed that in practice it could be read to only apply to lawful detention.

-The Chu Kheng Lim principle: Mason CJ (Note: Mason CJ delivered his own assenting judgement, but was in agreement on this point), Brennan, Deane and Dawson JJ
+The Chu Kheng Lim principle: Mason CJ (Note: Mason CJ delivered his own assenting judgment, but was in agreement on this point), Brennan, Deane and Dawson JJ

-The majority judgement of Brennan, Deane and Dawson JJ, with Mason CJ in agreement, composed what has become known as the Chu Kheng Lim principle.
-This is formulated in the judgement as follows: "The involuntary detention of a citizen in custody by the state is penal or punitive in character and, under our system of government, exists only as an incident of the exclusively judicial function of adjudging and punishing criminal guilt."
+The majority judgment of Brennan, Deane and Dawson JJ, with Mason CJ in agreement, composed what has become known as the Chu Kheng Lim principle.
+This is formulated in the judgment as follows: "The involuntary detention of a citizen in custody by the state is penal or punitive in character and, under our system of government, exists only as an incident of the exclusively judicial function of adjudging and punishing criminal guilt."